Essays

 Evidence Pass: Is every claim supported?

-Underline every claim in the essay.
+Underline every claim.
 Ask: is this supported by evidence?
 Is that evidence cited?
 Is the analysis sufficient?
-Remove any claims that aren’t supported.
+Remove unsupported claims.
 Add evidence or analysis wherever it’s thin.
-This pass often reveals paragraphs that make the same point twice and paragraphs that contain two separate points that should be split.

 3